datanav/docs/data-modelling.rst

 Summary
 -------
-Sesam is an Integration Platform using a unique Datahub approach for collecting, connecting and sharing data.
+Sesam is an Master Data Hub using a unique approach for collecting, connecting and sharing data.
 With Sesam data can quickly be re-purposed, re-structured and used, without changing the legacy systems that own the original data.
 Making all the valuable data within your company available for the whole organization.

 As many systems, Sesam can become complex and difficult to maintain when misused.
 To mitigate this, it is important to follow a small set of simple rules when starting on your journey.
 Adhering to these guidelines early will give your system solid foundations making it future proof and sparing you numerous headaches when time will come to connect more external systems and get even more out of your data.